peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 **Returns:**

-* A CBOR number that expresses this number minus the given number.
+* A CBOR number that expresses this number minus the specified number.

 **Throws:**